PAIN TREATMENT & PAIN SOLUTIONS

 Inflammation following both open and closed injuries should resolve in 2-3 weeks, depending upon the severity of the trauma and injury.
 Immobilization and anti-inflammatory medication may be indicated.
 If, after two weeks the inflammation has not resolved, your condition should be evaluated.
 Chronic inflammation should not be allowed to continue for long periods of time as it causes additional damage and increased pain over time.

-Often pain arising from the spine in the neck, chest or low back arises from the facet joints.
+Often pain experienced from the spine in the neck, mid or low back arises from the facet joints.
 These are small joints that move when the spine moves and help to hold the spine together.
 They are true joints, like the knee joints or finger joints.
 With repeated stress, trauma, accidents or because of the changes that occur with age and arthritis, these joints can cause pain in the upper, middle and lower parts of the spine.
 Radiofrequency, when applied to the facet joints, eliminates the pain signals that go from the facet joints to the brain and cause the feeling of pain.

-Cervical Facet Radiofrequency Denervation
+Facet Radiofrequency Denervation

 WHAT ARE FACET JOINTS?